matthiasott/matthiasott/README.md

 I’m Matthias.
 I'm an independent UX designer and UI engineer, teacher, and occasional speaker.
 I teach Interface Prototyping at [Muthesius Academy of Fine Arts and Design](https://github.com/muthesius) and run [workshops on designing and prototyping](https://matthiasott.com/workshops).
 Once a month, I publish the newsletter [Prototying.news](https://prototyping.news/).
 On this account, I build a lot of prototypes, work on client projects, and a few (IndieWeb) side projects.

-If you want to learn more, visit my personal website https://matthiasott.com
+If you want to learn more or get in touch, visit my personal website https://matthiasott.com

 <!--
 **matthiasott/matthiasott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.